Email production

-The rapid pace of email client development requires an even more attentive eye for detail in email production than for web.
-The recent introduction - and even more recent rise to prominence - of phone-based email clients like Android devices or the iPhone is making the field even more challenging.
-This advancement, coupled with the lack of standards, requires that an email production engineer be familiar with the concept of elegant degradation, as commonly intended rendering of one's product will fail at least partially.
-The reader will note that this requires a very different design philosophy from webpage coding, in which the ultimate coding goal - to ensure 100% compatibility with all available rendering media - is actually attainable.
-There are several tools now available, such as Litmus.com and EmailonAcid.com, to help preview how an email will render in multiple email clients and mobile devices.
+The rapid pace of email client development requires a more attentive eye for detail in email production than for web.
+The prominence of mobile email clients increases this challenge.
+This advancement, coupled with the lack of standards, requires that an email production engineer be familiar with the concept of elegant degradation, as commonly intended rendering of the product will fail at least partially.
+This requires a different design philosophy from webpage coding, in which the ultimate coding goal - to ensure 100% compatibility with all available rendering media - is attainable.
+There are several tools available such as Litmus.com and EmailonAcid.com to help preview how an email will render in multiple email clients and mobile devices.

 As a result of these other differences, the best practices associated with email production is very different from that associated with webpage coding.
 For instance, the tableless web design which is often considered the gold standard for internet applications is for email production purposes hopelessly reliant upon W3C standards that are rarely met by today's most common email clients.
 In practice, therefore, the use of tables is a fundamental requirement of proper technique for email production, in order to ensure that emails are rendered to their recipient with some degree of control.